Anatomy of rocky planets formed by rapid pebble accretion I. How icy pebbles determine the core fraction and FeO contents: Core mass fraction and FeO fraction in the mantle

 The CI chondrites contain an approximately solar composition of S, with S/Fe = 0.5 -- all other meteorite classes are depleted relative to this value \citep{Ebel2011}.
 FeS sublimates at approximately 700 K under nominal protoplanetary disc abundances and pressures \citep{Lodders2003}.
-This temperature makes S volatile in the envelopes of the more massive planets (Earth and Venus, see Paper II).
+This temperature makes S volatile in the envelopes of the more massive planets.
 S should therefore strongly record the temperature of the envelope of the parent body, with asteroids accreting nominal values and planets successively missing more S with increasing mass.
-Earth's mantle contains only approximately 200 ppm of sulfur \citep{Jackson+etal2021}, while the core of Earth may hold significant S due to metal/silicate partition coefficients in the range 100--1,000 for the relevant pressures at the core-mantle boundary \citep{Boujibar+etal2014,Jackson+etal2021}.
+Earth's mantle contains only approximately 200 ppm of sulfur \citep{Jackson+etal2021}, while the core of Earth may hold significant S due to metal-silicate partition coefficients in the range 100--1,000 for the relevant pressures at the core-mantle boundary \citep{Boujibar+etal2014,Jackson+etal2021}.
 Chondrules were already depleted in sulfur \citep{MarrocchiLibourel2013} and hence accretion of thermally processed chondrules constitutes an additional pathway to S depletion before accretion.